Architectural Practice Examination

 Document 1: Logbook

-Logbook documenting your hours of practical architectural experience, ranging across all 35 Performance Criteria required for Part 1, and must include a minimum of 35 hours' experience in each of the APE Part 1 mandatory Performance Criteria, and a maximum of 350 hours in any one of the APE Part 1 mandatory Performance Criteria.
+You must submit a Logbook documenting your hours of practical architectural experience, ranging across all 35 Performance Criteria required for Part 1, and must include a minimum of 35 hours' experience in each of the APE Part 1 mandatory Performance Criteria, and a maximum of 350 hours in any one of the APE Part 1 mandatory Performance Criteria.

 The Logbook is now in an online format.
-Once you have completed your logbook online you will be able to export this to a PDF document and submit it with your application to the ARBV.
+Once you have completed your Logbook online you will be able to export this to a PDF document and submit it with your application to the ARBV.

 Candidates can only include projects that are less than 8 weeks (or 300 hours) in duration if the project hours logged have been accumulated while continuously employed with the same employer for more than 8 weeks (at full-time equivalent).